pycom/pycom-documentation/chapter/firmwareapi/pycom/pycom.md

-# class pycom – Pycom Device Features
+# module pycom – Pycom Device Features
 The pycom module contains functions to control specific features of the pycom devices, such as the heartbeat RGB LED.

 ### Quick Usage Example